villander/guides-1/source/localizable/models/finding-records.md

 ### Retrieving a Single Record

 Use [`store.findRecord()`](http://emberjs.com/api/data/classes/DS.Store.html#method_findRecord)
 to retrieve a record by its type and ID.
+Ember Data will check if the record has already been loaded into store.
+If it is not loaded it will make a request to the Adapter.
 This will return a promise that fulfills with the requested record:

 ```javascript
 var post = this.get('store').findRecord('post', 1); // => GET /posts/1